 Gorillas In Uganda

 Uganda has the most trackable gorilla families and as such attracts more people.
-Uganda has several tracking points across the two national parks and this helps to reduce the crowding especially in the high season months of June to August.
+Uganda has several tracking points across the two national parks and this helps to reduce the crowding, especially in the high season months of June to August.

 Additionally, Uganda offers gorilla habituation experiences where you can spend up to 4 hours with a gorilla family that is newly getting used to humans.
 This gorilla habituation experience permit will cost 1500 USD.

-Gorilla In DR Congo
+Gorillas In DR Congo

-DR Congo's gorilla trekking is hindered by the security issues which never allow the industry to recover long enough. rebels and kidnappings keep very many people away from the country's gorillas.
+DR Congo's gorilla trekking is hindered by security issues which never allow the industry to recover long enough. rebels and kidnappings keep many people away from the country's gorillas.
 This means that you can find the least crowds - at any time of the year.

 Aside from the above points, the rest is similar.
-This is because the terrain and environment are exactly the same.
+This is because the terrain and environment are the same.
 In all the countries, you will have to spend the same amount of time with the gorillas (1 hour) and you are more than 99% guaranteed to see the mountain gorillas.

 The preparation in terms of what to wear is the same, and conservation restrictions on age and disease are the same too.